Bay of Plenty Rugby Union: Structure

 The semi-finals and finals are played over two weeks and the Premier Division Champions win the Kusabs Cup.

 In recent years the Tauranga Raptors have won the premier title in the Bay of Plenty four consecutive times 2007–10.

 Baywide List of Club Champions

 The Baywide Club Championship (rather than sub-union club championships) started in 1990, list of champions:

 Bunnings NPC

 All Blacks

 This is a list of players who have represented New Zealand from the Bay of Plenty representative rugby union team.
-Players are listed by the decade they were first selected in and players in bold are current All Blacks.
+Players are listed by the decade they were first selected.